 1. Can I tell my baby’s position based on his movements?

-Though ultrasound scan is the sure-shot way to know the baby’s position, you can get some clues about which side your baby is lying, based on its movements.
+Though ultrasound scan is an accurate method to know the baby’s position, you can get some clues about which side your baby is lying, based on the movements.

 Your practitioner can tell you about the exact position of your baby during your routine antenatal checkups.
 If the baby is in a breech position, you may be asked to follow some natural methods to turn the baby into the right birthing position.
-In some cases, you may have to undergo a procedure called external cephalic version (ECV) where the obstetrician will try turning the baby from outside the bump (27).
+In some cases, you may have to undergo a procedure called an external cephalic version (ECV), where the obstetrician will try turning the baby from outside the bump (21).